gwendolinelecuyer/web-front/src/contents/hudeca/about.md

 ............

-This is the beta version of the Uro-oncogenomics Viewer, which allows scientists to explore single-cell and spatial transcriptomics datasets in the field of urological cancers.
-Datasets have been gathered and preprocessed homogeneously  so that users can visualize expression data and use multiple criteria to filter, query and to gain insight into single-cell and spatial data.
+This beta version of the Uro-oncogenomics Viewer (UncoVer) allows scientists to explore single-cell and spatial transcriptomics datasets in the field of urologic cancers.
+The datasets have been homogeneously  collected and pre-processed to ensure reproducibility.
+Users can visualize expression data and use multiple criteria to filter, query and gain insight into single-cell and spatial omics data.

 ### Browse and analyse